-Marriage seems wonderfully endearing to the single individual who has never married, and maybe to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a tough function at times.
+Marriage looks wonderfully endearing to the single man or woman who has by no means married, and possibly to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is quite a challenging work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a excellent and a bad thing.
+We carry so much of ourselves into our marriages – which is the two a excellent and a bad point.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit too a lot money, not look for to control us, that they will want to spend time with us.
-We also deliver in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend as well a lot money, not look for to manage us, that they will want to devote time with us.
+We also bring in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 Character is the decisions you make when no one hears you.
 Character is what happens in your mind in a split second!
 Character is the person you become when you face a crisis or when all things come tumbling down.

 We talked to each other, found out what bothers us, what could we do to make things better.
 Also we were not afraid to seek a professional help.
 We didn’t want to give up on our marriage, we decided to fight for it, we took action and we saw results.
 It’s plain simple – no action, no results.
 Don’t just sulk about your problems, get up and do something about it.

 We have “built in” needs; needs with which we are born.
 These include air, water, food, and shelter.
 Other built in needs we have are for physical closeness and emotional openness; what we call “bonding.”
 Without the skills to confide openly and honestly, listen empathetically, and solve problems effectively in an environment of good will and trust, we are unable to bond successfully.